ardesai/sanjeevani/README.md

 <img src="images/sanjeevani.png" alt="sanjeevani window" width="400">
 - Select one of the option from 1 to 8 and click on `Run Selected Option` button.
 - To clear logs on the `Logs` box, click on `Clear Logs` button.
-- To exit click on X button on the top left window (For Windows and Linux - top right of the window).
+- To exit, click on `x` button on the top left window (For Windows and Linux - top right of the window).

 ## Options
 ### Option 1 - File per input Word document.
 This will convert the individual input word files into text files at below location:
 ```
-to/option-1/
+to/option-1/<original file name>.txt
 ```

 ### Option 2 - File per story.